-"Our vision is that our descendants have safe, clean and abundant water to meet their needs in the Middle Chattahoochee Region; seeking to accomplish that through reasonable efforts in cooperation, education, and preservation."
+"Our vision is that our descendants have safe, clean, abundant, and sustainable water in the Middle Chattahoochee Region through cooperation, education, scientific research, best available data, conservation, and stewardship."

 The following are the Council's goals, as approved by the Council in 2022:

 - Maintain collaboration that acknowledges the significant differences of geography, population, economic conditions, and biodiversity in the region to build consensus around how to provide for the needs of this region sustainably and for the foreseeable future.